tvrusso/SAR_Nomographs/README.md

 This is a collection of hacks I created using [PyNomo](http://www.pynomo.org/).

-The purpose is to provide a simple, usable set of nomographs that search planners and debriefers can use to estimate POD or the effort required to achieve a given POD, without having to pull out a computer and spreadsheet program to do so.
+The purpose is to provide a simple, usable set of nomographs that search planners and debriefers can use to estimate Probability of Detection (POD) or the effort required to achieve a given POD, without having to pull out a computer and spreadsheet program to do so.

 In order to generate the nomographs from the scripts (or hack on them), you must first install PyNomo and all of its dependencies according to